Integrating Contact Form 7 with Next.js

 New form with first name, last name, email and message as fields

-Adjust the Mail tab settings to match your field names and ensure emails are sent correctly:
+1. Configure the Mail tab settings to match your field names.
+This ensures emails are sent with the correct information:

 Mail tab settings